Long form research

 Fragments

-You can read a sampling in the Poetry Project’s Footnotes.
+You can read an underpainting the Poetry Project’s Footnotes.”

 More to come...